Property Services Coordinated Procurement

 • Subcontractor procurement and contract management

-• Provision of a help desk
+• Providing a facilities help desk

 Services supplementary to Leasing and Facilities Management services

-The three PSPs may undertake procurements to engage vendors to deliver the following subcontracted property services.
+The PSPs may undertake procurements to engage vendors to deliver the following subcontracted property services.
 Services include but are not limited to:

 Facilities Maintenance RelatedOther